rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 To understand the flow of event records in a subscription, there are two counters available for each receiver.
 The first counter is "sent-event-records", which shows the number of events identified for sending to a receiver.
 The second counter is "excluded-event-records", which shows the number of event records not sent to a receiver.  "excluded-event-records" shows the combined results of both access control and per-subscription filtering.
 For configured subscriptions, counters are reset whenever the subscription's state is evaluated as "valid" (see (1) in Figure 8).

 // Taken from another section.
-In addition, the YANG Push Lite operational data gives an indication of the overall telemetry load on the device and hence gives an indication to whether a particular telemetry request is likely to be accepted, and honored.
+In addition, the YANG Push v2 operational data gives an indication of the overall telemetry load on the device and hence gives an indication to whether a particular telemetry request is likely to be accepted, and honored.
 -->